The “Locally Localized Gravity” exhibit at Penn’s Institute of Contemporary Art is featured.

 Penn in the News

-Jeff Roth of the School of Arts and Sciences discusses theories behind drops in teenage crime.
+Dennis DeTurck of the School of Arts and Sciences discusses NCAA Tournament pools.

-James McKay of the School of Medicine is cited for his research on addiction.
+James Scurlock of the Wharton School is cited for his documentary film “Maxed Out.”

-James English of the School of Arts and Sciences is cited for his research on culture awards in his book, “The Economy of Prestige.”
+Thomas Sugrue of the School of Arts and Sciences is cited for his research and his book “Origins of the Urban Crisis: Race and Inequality in Postwar Detroit."

-Lawrence W. Sherman of the School of Arts and Sciences discusses the correlation between weather and crime.
+Stephen J. Morse of the Law School and the School of Medicine discusses the link between neuroscience and crime.